Photo by Nick Tortajada

 See you on the trail!

-These tips are compliments of NEMO’s Kendall Wallace, whose degree in Outdoor Education comes in handy.
+This post written with special thanks to NEMO’s Kendall Wallace, whose degree in Outdoor Education comes in handy every single day.
 Kendall is a NEMO gear aficionado who saves his longer trips for the warm summer months, but can enjoy a weekend out in a NEMO tent anytime of the year.